 Go beyond your knowledge and notes.
 Visualise, take the first step and turn your ideas into something meaningful.

-Do you feel inspired to change your reading habits?
+Do you feel inspired to improve your reading skills and change your habits?
 Start by reading the tips again.
 You’ll probably remember that it’s very tough to turn advice into something real after reading it just once.
 Or can you prove us wrong?
 Answer these questions for yourself to check your comprehension and motivation for change.

 - What is the difference between ‘just in time’ and ‘just in case’?